Women in the Brazilian Congress: Chamber of Deputies mechanics

 There are 513 deputies in power.
 Deputies are elected by proportional representation.
 This is done through dividing all the votes by the number of seats available.
 The number found is the election quotient.
-It is important to note that each party’s vote share comes from their specific candidate shares.
+Each party’s vote share comes from their specific candidate shares.
 The votes for a specific party are then divided by the election quotient, and the party quotient is settled.
 Such calculations are called large remainder Hare quota.

 The deputies are all elected at the same time.
 An open list is used for voters to elect deputies.
 Meaning that citizens vote directly to the candidate they want to win.
 Hence, if a party has received 3 seats, which was calculated via LR-Hare quota, the 3 most voted candidates win.
 For the candidate to be allowed to be elected, they must reach at least 10% of the election quotient.
 Their term duration is of four years, and they can be reelected for an unlimited number of terms.

 The federal deputies represent the population of each state, so their numbers vary.
 São Paulo, which has a large population, has elected 70 deputies.
 As for states such as Acre, Mato Grosso do Sul and Rio Grande do Norte, they each have 8 deputies.
 This allows for bigger states to have a bigger representation, while smaller ones have a proportionally smaller representation.